openwns/documentation/usersGuide/modules/dll/wimac/experiment1.rst

 So far, we have just used the prepared ``config.py``, without the knowledge how it generates the simulation scenario.
-In the following sections, we will go step by step through the different parts of the ``config.py`` and learn what is neccessary to setup the scenario and how the WiMAC modul can be parameterized.
+In the following sections, we will go step by step through the different parts of the ``config.py`` and learn what is neccessary to setup the scenario and the WiMAC modul.